 We searched the PubMed® database (1966 to January 2020) for keywords ((RNR1 OR 12S ribosomal RNA) AND (aminoglycoside OR antibiotic OR amikacin OR gentamicin OR tobramycin OR ribostamycin OR spectinomycin OR streptomycin OR plazomicin OR apramycin OR arbekacin OR astromicin OR bekanamycin OR butirosin OR dibekacin OR fortimicin OR framycetin OR hygromycin OR isepamicin OR kanamycin OR lividomycin OR nebramycin OR neomycin OR netilmicin OR pactamycin OR paromomycin OR puromycin OR sisomicin OR verdamicin)) NOT (review[Publication Type]).
 This search returned 148 results.

-Inclusion criteria included studies gathering primary data (i.e., no review articles or metaanalyses), studies in human subjects or cells and clear results pertaining to an association (or lack of) between genetic variants in MT-RNR1 and toxicity to aminoglycosides.
+Inclusion criteria included studies gathering primary data (i.e., no review articles or meta-analyses), studies in human subjects or cells and clear results pertaining to an association (or lack of) between genetic variants in MT-RNR1 and toxicity to aminoglycosides.
 Following application of the inclusion criteria, 94 publications were reviewed and included in the evidence Table S1.

 Available Genetic Test Options